yamcs/yamcs/docs/http-api/pvals/list-parameter-data.rst

     The name of the processor from which to use the parameter cache.
 Default: ``realtime``.

 source (string)
     | Specifies how to retrieve the parameters.
 Either ``ParameterArchive`` or ``replay``.
-If ``replay`` is specified, a replay processor will be created and data will be processed with the active XTCEDB.
+If ``replay`` is specified, a replay processor will be created and data will be processed with the active Mission Database.
 Note that this is much slower than receiving data from the ParameterArchive.
     | Default: ``ParameterArchive``.